TrashUwU/PokeAssistant/README.md

 # PokéAssistant

-**[Free]** Amazing Pokétwo Assistant that identifies Pokémons from Pokétwo spawns, pings a role if a legendary spawns and pins them, pings you if your Shiny Hunt Pokémon spawns and other features like Quest Ping!
-Every features are automated.
+Amazing Pokétwo Assistant Bot that pings you if legendary or mythical spawns, and other features Eg. SH Ping, Quest Ping, Anti-Snipe and more!

 __**This bot is `not` against Discord TOS**__.